Ireland continues to amaze us

 Paddy explained that the Irish have wakes because they are waiting for the deceased to wake up.
 That is why the wake always lasts three days.

-A dish of snuff would always have been laid on the deceased’s chest, and each mourner would be expected to take a pinch as they visited the deceased.
-If the deceased does not wake after three days, it would be said that they “snuffed it!”.
+A dish of snuff would always have been laid on the deceased’s chest, and each mourner would be expected to take a pinch as they visited the body.
+If the body did not wake after three days, it would be said that they “snuffed it!”

 We both highly recommend a trip to the Doagh Famine Museum.
 There is so much to see and learn about Ireland here, and the information is very thoughtfully and sometimes humorously displayed.

-These are the adventures and experiences we enjoyed while staying in the Donegal area.
+We enjoyed these adventures and experiences while staying in the Donegal area.
 We have visited Donegal in past years and are now trying to find a few more obscure or not-so-famous sights to see as we travel around the country.

 Check back as we continue our trek around Ireland, seeing its beautiful sights and learning about its ancient history.